BiancoZandbergen/XMOS_Nokia6100_display/README.md

 **To Do**
 * Add support for Epson S1D15G10 controller.
 * Create a module compatible with the XMOS development tools.
+* Used timed port operations instead of timers for delays in SPI routine.

 **bmpdump**
 bmpdump is a utility written by me to convert a 24 bit uncompressed